Who Does my Rottweiler Prefer?

-However, dogs are also like humans in that they crave structure and discipline.
-A Rottweiler is a highly intelligent dog who watches for its owner’s response and reactions to their behavior because they only ever want to do a good job.
+However, dogs are also like humans because they crave structure and discipline.
+A Rottweiler is a highly intelligent dog who watches for its owner’s response and reactions to its behavior because they only ever want to do a good job.

 This can mean that whoever takes the lead in training the Rottweiler will be the one who finds their dog bonds the closest to them.
 Rottweilers will seek out those with whom they find consistency and leadership.

 By now, you’ll know how Rottweilers have earned the nickname ‘Velcro Dogs’ because of how they stick to their owners.

 Being in the company of those they love, especially if they’re giving your Rottweiler plenty of love and attention, is Rottie’s favorite.
 They are especially good with family children, as children love to play with the family pet.

 Understand the Way Your Rottweiler Bonds with Children